-Beginning in the Pre-school and right through the Junior High, students are engaged in a Christian learning environment that is small in size but diverse in its members.
+Beginning in our Preschool and right through Junior High, students are engaged in a Christian learning environment that is small in size but diverse in its members.
 Group discussions are respectful, rigorous, lively, and thought-provoking.
-Studies are organized around problems, projects and questions because facts and skills are most powerful when they are given a context and a purpose.
+Studies are organized around problems, projects, and questions because facts and skills are most powerful when they are given a context and a purpose.

 Students learn to appreciate one another’s talents and are applauded for seeking insight outside the conventional.
 Research and hands-on activities enable students to think critically and creatively.

-The breadth of our academics enables students to learn as much in the science lab or advanced algebra as they do in an art or physical education class.
-PMA students excel in everything from advanced math classes to complex science problems because they understand concepts and process, not just facts and data.
-Many PMA graduates go on to Catholic high schools,or prestigious private schools.
-Many of them arrive having already earned Advanced Placement in the areas of modern language, math and science, and the majority of them report that their PMA education was an excellent preparation for their high school experience.
+The breadth of our academics enables students to learn as much in the science lab or advanced algebra as they do in art or physical education class.
+PMA students excel in everything from advanced math classes to complex science problems because they understand concepts and processes, not just facts and data.
+Many PMA graduates go on to Catholic high schools or prestigious private schools.
+Many of them arrive having already earned Advanced Placement in the areas of modern language, math, and science.
+The majority of them report that their PMA education was excellent preparation for their high school experience.

-The Wonderful Benefits of a Pre-K Through 8th Grade Education
+The Wonderful Benefits of a Pre-Kindergarten through 8th Grade Education

-In recent years, educators have studied the Pre-k through grade 8 school model and have identified a number of benefits for students who attend a combined elementary/junior high school.
+In recent years, educators have studied the pre-kindergarten through grade 8 school model and have identified a number of benefits for students who attend a combined elementary and junior high school.
 As a result, many public, private and Catholic schools have adopted this model in the past decade.

 At Presentation of Mary Academy, we are committed to the pre-kindergarten through grade 8 experience, and we believe that students benefit in a number of significant ways.